Larkfield and East Malling

 JANUARY

-We're excited to say that we'll be sending out invitations on Sunday 14 September (the day our Alpha Course begins) inviting you to book your place on our church weekend away.
+We're excited to say that we're inviting you to book your place on our church weekend away.
 We'll be heading to Ashburnham Place from Friday 30 January - Sunday 1 February 2026 - and we'd love for you to join us.
 There are 50 spaces available, and the grant funding we have received from the circuit and district means that we can operate on a 'pay what you can' basis - meaning that the weekend away will be accessible to anyone from our extended church family who wishes to join us.
 We hope this will be a really special time together, as we spend time with old friends and make new ones, and as we build on the content of this autumn's Alpha Course.
-Do save the date - and get ready to book your place!

 JUNE - SEPTEMBER 2026